Tylecodon pearsonii (Schönland) Toelken

 Cotyledon luteosquamata, Cotyledon pearsonii

-Tylecodon pearsonii is an impressive succulent, up to 12 inches (30 cm) tall, with a swollen base that split at the apex into few short branches.
-The caudex can grow up to 5 inches (12.5 cm) in diameter.
-Branches are covered with almost white, round leaf scars at first, later with brown peeling bark.
-Leaves are grey-green to greyish-brown, usually glabrous or with a few glandular hairs when young, up to 2 inches (5 cm) long and up to 0.15 inch (0.4 cm) in diameter.
-Flowers appear in mid-summer, when the plant sheds its leaves, on up to 4 inches (10 cm) long inflorescences.
+Tylecodon pearsonii is an impressive succulent with a swollen base that splits into a few short branches at the apex.
+It grows up to 12 inches (30 cm) tall.
+The caudex is up to 5 inches (12.5 cm) in diameter.
+At first, branches are covered with almost white round leaf scars, later with brown peeling bark.
+Leaves are grey-green to greyish-brown, usually glabrous or with a few glandular hairs when young, up to 2 inches (5 cm) long, and up to 0.15 inches (0.4 cm) in diameter.
+Flowers appear on up to 4 inches (10 cm) long stems in mid-summer when the plant sheds its leaves.
 They are urn-shaped, up to 0.6 inches (1.5 cm) long, whitish or yellowish with reddish-brown stripes and fine hairs inside.

 How to Grow and Care for Tylecodon pearsonii

 Light: This succulent can survive direct sunlight exposure without any problems, but it will grow beautifully in partial shade.

 Soil: A well-draining soil mix is a key to healthy T. pearsonii.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.
 Indoors, it is essential to use pots with at least one drainage hole at the bottom.

 Hardiness: Like all Tylecodons, this succulent is highly tolerant when it comes to high temperatures and tolerant cold, frost-free conditions during the winter.
 T. pearsonii can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.